keerthanapalepu/Music/README.md

 # Music App React Project

 This Music App React project is a platform designed to connect users with student composers, providing them with an opportunity to buy and support their original songs.
 The app offers a user-friendly interface for browsing, previewing, and purchasing music.
-Additionally, users can create wishlists and add songs to their cart for easy checkout. you can find the ddeployed version here https://music-20588.web.app/
+Additionally, users can create wishlists and add songs to their cart for easy checkout.

 ## Table of Contents